The Store

 Grocery is stuck between growth and profitability.
 Design is how the store becomes both a destination and a high-performance engine.

 The pressure on grocery retailers is straightforward but unforgiving: e-commerce volume must grow, and it must grow profitably.
-Yet the traditional grocery store was never designed to function as a distribution center.
-As a result, fulfillment is often treated as an expensive afterthought, creating a widening gap between digital growth and real profitability.
-The era of simply “bolting on” delivery and pickup systems is over.
-Costly labor, inefficient workflows, and congested store layouts are precisely why so many e-commerce investments fail to deliver returns.
+Yet the traditional grocery store was never designed to function as a distribution center, leaving fulfillment as an expensive afterthought and widening the gap between digital growth and real profitability.
+The era of bolting on delivery and pickup systems is over.
+Costly labor, inefficient workflows, and congested layouts are precisely why so many e-commerce investments fail to deliver returns.

-To succeed in this new hybrid environment, your store must be a single, unified machine: a highly efficient fulfillment engine that is also a customer-focused retail destination.
-Our firm is uniquely grounded in both advanced architectural design and the operational realities retailers face every day.
-We believe sustainable profitability begins with rethinking the store itself, by design.
+To succeed in this hybrid environment, your store must function as a single unified machine: an efficient fulfillment engine and a customer-focused retail destination.
+Our firm is grounded in both advanced architectural design and the operational realities retailers face every day.
+Sustainable profitability begins with rethinking the store itself—by design.

 Research with 300+ U.S. shoppers shows a clear path forward: stop designing for “the one customer.”